iamobservable/open-webui-starter/README.md

 about configurations on the [Open WebUI Docs](https://docs.openwebui.com/) or the [Gitub repository](https://github.com/open-webui/open-webui).

-## Project Overview
+## 👷Project Overview

 The Open WebUI Starter project is a entry into using the open-source project Open WebUI.
 Open WebUI integrates with various Large Language Models (LLMs) and provides a private, user-friendly, and local interface for interacting with computer intelligence.

-Here is a link to [follow project development](https://github.com/users/iamobservable/projects/1) if you so desire.
+Here is a link to follow 🔗[project development](https://github.com/users/iamobservable/projects/1) if you so desire.

 ## Table of Contents
 1. [Dependencies](#dependencies)